jewel/clearskies/protocol/core.md

 Broadcast should be on startup, when a new share is added, when a new network connection is detected, and every minute or so afterwards.

+A separate packet should be sent for each share.

 Distributed Hash Table